civican/legisinfo/42-1/bills/C-59/bill_text.md

         interrupting or redirecting, directly or indirectly, any financial transaction that involves currency or a monetary instrument;

-        interfering with the movement of any person, **excluding the detention of an individual**; and
+        interfering with the movement of any person, excluding the detention of an individual; and

         personating a person, other than a police officer, in order to take a measure referred to in any of paragraphs (a) to (f).